Meriadoc-Gradmap/UBCGradMap/readme.md

 You can also visit the site on your phone if you are connected to the same wifi at http://\<enter your ip here\>:5173

+To close the site, open the powershell/terminal and click ctrl c.

 ### Optional: Run the data scraper
 If you want to run the data scraper to recollect course data including grades and ubc calendar information, you can first run
 ```shell